 - "[X], cool."

 - Nice Guy: Bordering on All-Loving Hero.
 He doesn't really bear hostility to anyone.

 - Super Speed: To the point he actually leaves a trail of fire behind him.

-- Swiss Army Superpower: While speed is his most obvious superpower, he's also super-playful, super-loyal, super-friendly, super-forgiving, super-generous and super-lucky.
+- Swiss-Army Superpower: While speed is his most obvious superpower, he's also super-playful, super-loyal, super-friendly, super-forgiving, super-generous and super-lucky.
 Not to mention his super-swimming, super-sniffing, super-tracking, and super-retrieving.

 Tropes associated with Colleen:

-- Alpha Bitch: A litteral one, to Blitz, anyway.
+- Alpha Bitch: A literal one, to Blitz, anyway.
 The guy may be a jerk, but roundhouse-kicking your coworker in the teeth whenever he does or says something that annoys you can't be good for the group's dynamics.

 - Calling Your Attacks

-- Catch Phrase: (generally in a sarcastic tone) "There's your comedy."
+- Catchphrase: (generally in a sarcastic tone) "There's your comedy."